fudanchii/zweifische/README.md

 Notice that padding is specified explicitly above, by default encryption and decryption wont expect any padding in exchange of user should explicitly set the data length to be encrypted/decrypted to be a multiple of 16 bytes.

-So this will raise RuntimeError:
+So for example, this will raise RuntimeError:

 ```ruby
 key="0123456789123456"